Carbonfreezer/multiplayer/README.md

 2. **sapp_jsutils.js**: This is part of the crate sapp_jsutils to work with JavaScript objects.
 The source of the script is [here](https://github.com/not-fl3/sapp-jsutils/tree/master/js).

 # Getting started
 To get everything running as fast as possible, clone this repository and compile it with *BuildAll.bat* on Windows and *BuildAll.sh* on Linux.
 On Linux, you have to make the shell script executable upfront.
-Once this is done, start the relay server in the deploy directory.
+Once this is done, you can start the relay server in the deploy directory.
 This starts a web server on port 8080.
 Now type http://127.0.0.1:8080 into your favourite browser.
 You should see a room creation screen.
 Start a second browser window and do the same here, and you can play tic-tac-toe against yourself.
 Opening the same page in two tabs is problematic because you have to switch tabs a couple of times to send the messages.

 # General overview
-The overall architecture and idea of the system is sketched in the following image:
+The overall architecture and idea of the system are sketched in the following image:

 ![Architecture](Layout.png)